 Step 2.
 The trap works in a scissor motion to capture the mole.
 You will place the trap into the tunnel or mole mound in the closed position but where the clamps will open toward the outside of the tunnel wall.
 Once placed make sure you press the trap down with your foot, but may need to exercise it a couple of times to work the ground around the trap slightly for easier function, before completely compressing it into a locking position.
 Once the trap feels it has sufficient motion for function, slowly press the contraption down where the trap locks in place and the stem platform presses down the tunnel system or mole mound, to a ground level or slightly indented level, locking in place.
 The theory of how it works is the mole will come through the tunnel and need to raise the dirt back up for passage or at some point try to exit the mound.
 Once the mole asserts pressure upward on the stem platform it will trigger the trap, creating the clamps to quickly close onto the mole before escaping.

 Step 3.
 Once you see your trap is sticking up out of the ground from a horizontal position to vertical, hopefully you will have a mole on the end of the trap.
 Pull the trap out and see if there is a mole and then discard of the pest.
 If the trap was triggered without capturing the mole, then you may try replacing the trap again but maybe a little bit further down the tunnel if the ground was too disturbed in the previous location.
 If the ground is not too disturbed you may try the same location again by resetting.

 Good luck on your mole capturing and hopefully you will be able to restore your lawn to its former glory!
-Below is a link if you would like to know more about this trapping method or would like to purchase this product or one like it.
 Thank you.